kantamasuki/RGDM/README_protein.md

-# Protein structure prediction with Renormalization Group-based Diffusion Model (RGDM)
+# Protein structure prediction with RGDM

 This is the implementation of the RGDM and DDPM used in numerical experiments of protein structure prediction in [Generative Diffusion Model with Inverse Renormalization Group Flows](https://arxiv.org/abs/).
 Part of the codes is based on a previous work (['EigenFold' by B.Jing](https://github.com/bjing2016/EigenFold)) while we are responsible for any issues regarding the codes provided here.